Rad-Web-Hosting/RadWebHosting-whmcs/README.md

 ## Prerequisites
 Please read the following system requirements for WHMCS Domain Reseller module:
 * Working WHMCS installation (v5.3+)
-* RAD WEB HOSTING API key
+* Rad Web Hosting API key

 Users can gain access to API key by signing up for a Domain Reseller account

 ## Installation
 1. Download the module
 2. Upload  to the WHMCS root directory (i.e. /home/user/whmcs ) and extract the files
-3. In WHMCS Admin area, navigate to Setup -> Products/Services -> Domain Registrars and activate the `radwebhosting` registrar
+3. In WHMCS Admin area, navigate to Setup -> Products/Services -> Domain Registrars and activate the `RadWebHosting` registrar
 4. Enter your API username and API secret.
 These can be obtained via your Hosting Dashboard.
 5. Add funds to your account.
 API domain registrations/transfers/renewals are paid using your existing account balance.
 PayPal, Credit Cards, and over 40 cryptocurrencies can be used for funding. $20 is the minimum funds allowed per transaction.